Xenrathe/Rails-event_planner/README.md

 * Ability to create, edit, and delete adventures
 * Ability to create, edit, and delete characters who can 'attend' adventures (via a AdventureAttendance through-model / join-table)
 * Validation both client and server-side across all views and models
+* Real-time chat-rooms for the participants of each adventure (uses Redis server for production)
 * All CSS written by hand

 ![Screenshot of the character creation page](https://github.com/Xenrathe/Rails-event_planner/blob/main/TTT-NewCharacter.jpg?raw=true)